 This is a wildlife monitoring project

-This trip will require sitting and monitoring for long periods of time.
-Some activity could be in the evenings.
+This trip will require walking, standing and monitoring for long periods of time.

 An ONDA registration application and medical form are required for this project.

-When you register for this project a link will be sent so you can sign up for the time that works best for you.
-We will follow up with more project information regarding meeting location time, date, materials to bring, camping options etc. in March.
+All the information you will need to know about this independent project will be emailed to you after your registration is complete.
 Each project page has extensive information about the project; please be prepared to spend 1-2 hours reviewing this information prior to heading out on your project, the good news is that time spent reviewing and preparing for your trip all counts towards your volunteer hours.